flecoqui/load-testing/README.md

     ![azure-devops-pipeline-08](./docs/img/azure-devops-pipeline-08.png)

 10. On the dialog box 'Run pipeline', select the 'main' branch and click on the button 'Run'.
 Check or not the box "Azure AD Authentication Disabled" to support Azure AD Authentication.
 Select the Web App infrastructure you wants to deploy: 'web-storage-api-storage', 'web-app-api-storage', 'web-app-api-cosmosdb'.
 Select the App Service Plan sku.
 Enter the duration of the test in seconds.
-Enter the number threads for the load testing.
+Enter the number of threads for the load testing.
+Enter the number of engine instances for the load testing.
+Enter the error percentage threshold for the load testing.
+Enter the average response time in milliseonds threshold for the load testing.

     ![azure-devops-pipeline-09](./docs/img/azure-devops-pipeline-09.png)

-11. The pipeline is launched.
+1. The pipeline is launched.

     ![azure-devops-pipeline-10](./docs/img/azure-devops-pipeline-10.png)

-12. After several minutes, the test is completed and the results are displayed on the page 'Pipelines' -> 'Pipelines'.
+2. After several minutes, the test is completed and the results are displayed on the page 'Pipelines' -> 'Pipelines'.

     ![azure-devops-pipeline-11](./docs/img/azure-devops-pipeline-11.png)

-13. If you click on the artifact link you can download the results.
+3. If you click on the artifact link you can download the results.

     ![azure-devops-pipeline-12](./docs/img/azure-devops-pipeline-12.png)